Minor MAPs

 Am I a bad person?

-No, you're a regular person, and like most people, you have attractions that you did not choose.
-Attractions aren't something you choose, so they cannot make you a bad person.
+No. Attractions aren't something you choose, so they cannot make you a bad person.
 Friends, family members, and strangers might say bad things about MAPs and pedophiles, but that's usually because they're confused about what those words mean and don't know people like you exist.

 Is it dangerous for me to be near kids?

 Probably not.
-Just like most adults aren't dangerous to other adults they find attractive, most MAPs are perfectly safe around kids.
+Just like most adults aren't dangerous around other adults they find attractive, most MAPs are perfectly safe around kids.
 If you feel uncomfortable around younger kids and want to avoid them when you can, that's okay, but it's not bad to be around people you find attractive.

 How can I stop these thoughts?